DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/Mahnke_Uprichard_def/index.markdown

 while saying something that is simultaneously old and new, always almost repeating what was before but never quite returning.
 We show this by threading together stimulating quotes and screenshots from Google’s autocomplete algorithms.
-In doing so, *we invite the reader to re-explore Google’s autocomplete algorithms in a creative, playful, and reflexive way*, thereby rendering more visible some of the excitement and frivolity that comes from being and becoming part of the riddling rhythm of the algorithmic everyday life.
+In doing so, we invite the reader to re-explore Google’s autocomplete algorithms in a creative, playful, and reflexive way, thereby rendering more visible some of the excitement and frivolity that comes from being and becoming part of the riddling rhythm of the algorithmic everyday life.

-\#warning
+###&#35;warning

 We’ve adopted an alternative textual style, which may annoy and confuse some readers, though hopefully also amuse and intrigue others.
 Therefore